 Training & Supervision Experiences

 Doctoral externs will receive a minimum of one hour of one-on-one supervision each week, provided by licensed psychologists.
 Rotation of supervisors occurs at the half-year mark.
 This change in supervision is intended to help trainees establish comfort and familiarity with different theoretical models (including cognitive-behavioral, acceptance-based, and psychodynamic approaches) and different supervisory styles.
 Supervisors aim to help trainees find their own identity as clinicians.
 Live supervision is also used periodically to assist with clinical development.
 Trainees will attend a one-hour extern seminar each week, which combines didactics with group supervision.
 Externs will also participate in a one-hour case consultation with other staff members each week.
 Finally, externs will attend the weekly all-staff meeting on Thursday mornings.

 “The supervision I received at Goucher was the best out of all of my training experiences.
 I was given the freedom to explore my interests, and was given the support I needed when navigating new or challenging experiences.
 I left my externship feeling confident in myself as a clinician and in my decision to pursue a future career in college counseling!”

 Doctoral Extern, 2017

 Applicants must be enrolled in a doctoral program in clinical or counseling psychology, and must be able to commit to 20 hours per week for the entire academic year (August 2020 through May 2021).
 Prior counseling experience is preferred.
 Application materials are due by February 1, 2020.
-To apply, please submit a cover letter and CV by email.
-Two letters of recommendation are also requested.

 For additional information, please contact: